-In his personal memoir, Dance of a Fallen Monk, George Fowler describes a person he met when a late teenager who had an enormous influence on his personal development and his life.
+In his personal memoir, Dance of a Fallen Monk, George Fowler describes a person he met when Fowler was a late teenager who had an enormous influence on his personal development and his life.
 This person, whom Fowler calls Adeodatus Nikos, is a young man, not much older than Fowler, who was immensely well-read, particularly in matters spiritual and religious.
-Nikos is an engineer assigned to work for several months in the boondocks town in Montana where Fowler is at school, and they quickly become fast friends.
-Fowler is devastated when his older friend is killed in a car accident soon after leaving the town.
+Nikos is an engineer assigned to work for several months in the boondocks town in Montana where Fowler is at high school, and they quickly become fast friends.
+Fowler is devastated when his friend is killed in a car accident soon after leaving the town.

 Interested to know more, I searched on Nikos’ name but found nada.
 I soon realised his name may be a pseudonym, particularly as Adeodatus could be translated as “Gift of God”.
 Fowler says the death happened in June 1946.
 There were 683 recorded deaths in Montana in 1946, of whom just 4 were of people born between 1918-1922 (inclusive).
 The most likely candidate is perhaps Pedro Santos, aged 25 when he died on 25 June 1946; Santos may have been from the Philippines.
 The name “Pedro Santos”, of course, would translate as “Saint Peter”.
 Fowler says that Nikos had two older twin brothers, both of whom were already married when Fowler met Nikos.